John Aiso: Awards and accolades

-President Lyndon B. Johnson awarded him the Legion of Merit in 1965 for his service during World War II.
-In 1984, the Emperor of Japan awarded him the 3rd Class Order of the Rising Sun for his contributions to understanding and friendship between the United States and Japan.
-He was inducted into the Military Intelligence Corps Hall of Fame in 1991.
-The Aiso Library at the Defense Language Institute (DLI) Foreign Language Center is named in his honor for his contributions as the chief instructor of MISLS, the predecessor of DLI.
-In the Little Tokyo community of Los Angeles, a one-block segment of San Pedro Street between Temple Boulevard and 1st Street has been renamed Judge John Aiso Street in his honor.
+President Lyndon B. Johnson awarded Aiso the Legion of Merit in 1965 for his service during World War II.
+In 1984, he received the 3rd Class Order of the Rising Sun for his contributions to understanding and friendship between the United States and Japan.
+Aiso was inducted into the Military Intelligence Corps Hall of Fame in 1991.
+The Aiso Library at the Defense Language Institute (DLI) Foreign Language Center, the successor to the MISLS, is named in his honor, as is the Judge John Aiso Street in the Little Tokyo community of Los Angeles, a one-block segment of San Pedro Street between Temple Boulevard and 1st Street.

 Death

-Aiso died December 29, 1987, from a head injury sustained in an attempted mugging.
-Aiso, 78, was filling his car at a Hollywood gas station when he was attacked and knocked to the pavement; he died two weeks later in a Burbank hospital.
+Aiso, 78, was filling his car at a Hollywood gas station when he was attacked and knocked to the pavement.
+He died two weeks later in a Burbank hospital on December 29, 1987, from a head injury sustained in the attempted mugging.